Configure private IP addresses for a virtual machine using the Azure portal

 How to create a VM for testing static private IP addresses

-To create a VM named DNS01 in the FrontEnd subnet of a VNet named TestVNet, follow the steps below.
+To create a VM named DNS01 in the FrontEnd subnet of a VNet named TestVNet, follow these steps:

 - From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.

-Click NEW > Compute > Windows Server 2012 R2 Datacenter, notice that the Select a deployment model list already shows Resource Manager, and then click Create, as seen in the figure below.
+Click Create a resource > Compute > Windows Server 2012 R2 Datacenter, notice that the Select a deployment model list already shows Resource Manager, and then click Create, as seen in the following figure.

-In the Basics blade, enter the name of the VM to be created (DNS01 in our scenario), the local administrator account, and password, as seen in the figure below.
+In the Basics pane, enter the name of the VM to create (DNS01 in the scenario), the local administrator account, and password, as seen in the following figure.

 Make sure the Location selected is Central US, then click Select existing under Resource group, then click Resource group again, then click TestRG, and then click OK.

-In the Choose a size blade, select A1 Standard, and then click Select.
+In the Choose a size pane, select A1 Standard, and then click Select.

-In teh Settings blade, make sure the following properties are set are set with the values below, and then click OK.
+In the Settings pane, be sure the properties are set with the following values, and then click OK.

 -Storage account: vnetstorage